Last updated: July 24, 2020

 The federal Coronavirus Aid, Relief, and Economic Security (CARES) Act provides a base level of protection for covered tenants and landlords, including a moratorium on evictions for residents of government-assisted housing until July 24.
 Your state or local government may provide additional relief, as described below:

 Governor Ivey issued an eviction moratorium on April 3, ordering law enforcement officers to discontinue removing tenants from their homes.
+The moratorium ended on June 1, 2020.

 - Grants temporary relief from foreclosures and evictions